waywardphilosopher/tainan/content/about.md

 >
 > *Liu Xie || The Heart of Literature, the Carving of Dragons*

-Liu argues that good writing needs a balance of wind (*feng* 風) — vitality, life and spiritedness — and bone (*gu* 骨) — organisation and structure.
+For Liu, writing needs a balance of wind (*feng* 風) — vitality, life and spiritedness — and bone (*gu* 骨) — organisation and structure.
 We take this as good advice not just for writing, but also for social change, and for life.

 ## Who we are